 Every year, about 4 million Americans receive a diagnosis of basal cell carcinoma.
 Thankfully, modern treatment techniques boast an 85-95% recurrence-free cure rate.
-At Annexus Dermatology & Aesthetics in Orange City, Florida, Neil Sandhu, MD, FAAD, and the team provide comprehensive treatment for basal cell carcinoma.
-To schedule an appointment, book online or call the office and speak with a friendly staff member today.
+At Annexus Dermatology & Aesthetics, with locations in Port Orange, DeLand, and Orange City, FL, Neil Sandhu, MD, FAAD, and his team provide comprehensive treatment for basal cell carcinoma.
+To schedule an appointment, book online or call the office to speak with a friendly staff member today.

 Basal cell carcinoma is a common type of skin cancer that affects the basal cells.
 Your basal cells regenerate new, healthy cells as old ones die off.